gnosisguild/mech/README.md

 The deterministic deployment is implemented via Zodiac's [ModuleProxyFactory](https://github.com/gnosis/zodiac/blob/master/contracts/factory/ModuleProxyFactory.sol), through which each mech instance is deployed as an ERC-1167 minimal proxy.

+### EIP-6551 token-bound account

+The token-bound versions of Mech adopts the [EIP-6551](https://eips.ethereum.org/EIPS/eip-6551) standard.
+This means that these kinds of mechs are deployed through the official 6551 account registry, so they are deployed to the canonical address and detected by compatible tools.

 ### EIP-1167 minimal proxies with context

 The holder of the token gains full control over the mech account and can write to its storage without any restrictions via delegate calls.